dannieRope/Cleaning-Jumbled-Up-Customers-Details-in-Excel--APPROACH-2/README.md

 ![address](https://github.com/dannieRope/Cleaning-Jumbled-Up-Customers-Details-in-Excel--APPROACH-1/assets/132214828/9f81cc7a-e93e-4dba-a530-3b865a72946c)

-To extract the customer age details the following formula was used:
+*3. To extract the customer age details the following formula was used:*

 =LET(a, TEXTAFTER(A13, "Age"), b, TRIM(LEFT(a, 3)), b)